How to Create Space in a Crowded Mix

 The first thing that comes to mind when people think about creating space in a mix is panning.
 But the concept of space is more than just the placement of elements within the stereo field, it includes the three-dimensional physical space as well as a place for each instrument in the song.
 A well-crafted sense of space allows each element and the arrangement to breathe, contributing to clarity and separation.

-So how do you create space in a mix that is heavy on instrumentation or where multiple elements are competing for the same space?
+So, how do you create space in a mix heavy on instrumentation or where multiple elements are competing for the same space?

 A Little Pre-Production Goes a Long Way

 Consider the arrangement.
-Creating space in the arrangement is the first place to start.
+Creating space in the arrangement is where you start.
 Think purposefully about the tones of each instrument.
 Do they all fall in the same frequency range?
 Endeavor to give each element of the mix its own place on the frequency spectrum.
-A well-crafted arrangement will take into consideration everything from individual keyboard patches to the choice of cymbals the drummer plays.
+A well-crafted arrangement will consider everything from individual keyboard patches to the choice of cymbals the drummer plays.

 Strategic Panning for Spatial Definition